Does a Garage Need Footings or Foundations? Useful Information

 Reinforcing concrete footings with steel rebars will reduce the risk of the garage footings cracking when the ground around it shifts and exerts lateral pressure on it.

-Freeze thaw cycles, temperature fluctuations and change in moisture levels cause ground to swell and shrink.
+Freeze-thaw cycles, temperature fluctuations, and changes in moisture levels cause the ground to swell and shrink.
 As the movement is not uniform the concrete footing will experience bending stress

-8. How Do You Pour Footings for Garage?
+12. How Do You Pour Footings for the Garage?

 The way to pour garage footings is in principle similar to the way you would pour a slab-on-grade.
 You must make sure while digging the trench for the footers and the foundation wall that the bottom of the trench is level all across.
 The grade where the footer will go should be stamped firm.